d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 d2l.plt.show()
 ```

-There can be many ways to compute an estimator of a parameter $\hat{\theta_n}$.
+There can be many ways to compute an estimator of a parameter $\hat{\theta}_n$.
 In this section, we introduce three common methods to evaluate and compare estimators: the mean squared error, the standard deviation, and statistical bias.

 ### Mean Squared Error